KnightsWhoSayNi0/KnightsWhoSayNi0/README.md

 # hello 👋

 hey!
-I'm **KnightsWhoSayNi**, an aspiring cybersecurity engineer and avid maker
+I'm **KnightsWhoSayNi**, an aspiring cybersecurity engineer and avid maker.

+The majority of my repositories are private, however if you contact me I'm happy to provide work experience.

 ### support me, maybe? (´▽`ʃ♡ƪ)